What Happens on Embarkation Day (What to Expect at the Cruise Port)

 Boarding is often one of the most exciting moments of the trip.

-As passengers step onto the ship, they are typically greeted by crew members welcoming them onboard.
+As passengers step onto the ship, they are usually greeted by crew members welcoming them onboard.

-Most ships begin boarding around late morning or early afternoon depending on the itinerary.
+Most ships begin boarding in the late morning or early afternoon depending on the itinerary.

 What You Can Do After Boarding